RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 		I am a docstring
 		"""

-The text within the the """ """ is readible, e.g. by documentation functions of IDEs Spyder and PyCharm.
+The text within the the """ """ is readible, e.g. by documentation functions of IDEs like Spyder and PyCharm.

 Helpful entries are:
 - Description of function (how does it work?)